MannuVilasara/hello-mannu/README.md

 # hello-mannu

-A beautiful CLI tool to introduce Manu.
+A beautiful CLI tool to introduce Mannu.

 ## RUN